 In the tracker I could see that traffic to Microsoft were infact wrongly being subjected to inspection.

-Windows Update Services are signed by a certificate not known to Check Point and the root CA had to be manually added in my case.
+Windows Update Services are signed by a certificate not known to Check Point and the root and intermediate CA had to be manually added in my case.

 There was a suggestion on Check Point Check Mates, that one should manually add bypass-entries for the following list of addresses.